 Educational outreach partner engaging students in "tech for good" projects.

+Foundational Projects & Prototyping.
 Moved out of Engineering Good to establish as independent entity.
-Received Honorary Mention in Digital Communities category at PRIX ARS Electronica for "Computers Against Covid" project, providing international recognition.
+Received Honorary Mention in Digital Communities category at PRIX ARS Electronica.
+Launched community-facing 'Open Sundays' which evolved into flagship M.I.T.
+Sundays.

 Created a vibrant community of makers, persons with disabilities, caregivers, designers, and clinicians who engage in ongoing collaborative relationships extending beyond individual workshop sessions.